ExAct: A Video-Language Benchmark for Expert Action Analysis: Experimental Results

 \subsection{Main Results}

 In Table~\ref{tab:model_comparison}, we report the performance of several state-of-the-art video-language models (VLMs) on our \name\ benchmark.
-Overall, all models perform poorly, with none exceeding 45\% accuracy compared with 20\% random-choice baseline.
-Among the evaluated models, GPT-4o achieves the highest overall accuracy at 44.70\%, followed closely by Gemini 1.5 Pro at 43.91\%.
-These two proprietary models outperform all others across all six domains.
-Notably, they achieve over 50\% accuracy in the domains of Bike Repair, Cooking, and Health.
+Overall, none of the methods achieve accuracy exceeding 56\%.
+Among the evaluated models, Gemini 2.5 Pro achieves the highest overall accuracy at 55.35\%.
+This model outperforms all others across all six domains.
+Notably, it achieves over 60\% accuracy in the domains of Bike Repair and Health.
 These domains tend to rely more heavily on procedural knowledge, such as understanding sequences of actions and planning the next steps.
-In contrast, domains like Sports, Music, and Dance involve highly specialized, fine-grained physical movements that require detailed visual perception and precise temporal understanding.
+In contrast, domains like Sports, Cooking, Music, and Dance involve highly specialized, fine-grained physical movements that require detailed visual perception and precise temporal understanding.

-We also observe that proprietary models (e.g., GPT-4o and Gemini) consistently outperform the best-performing open-source alternatives.
+We also observe that proprietary models (e.g., GPT and Gemini) consistently outperform the best-performing open-source alternatives.
 This performance gap highlights the limitations of current public models in capturing the fine-grained, domain-specific reasoning required for expert-level skill understanding.
 Additionally, model size appears to be a significant factor in fine-grained video comprehension.
 Smaller models such as PerceptionLM-8B~\cite{cho2025perceptionlm} and VideoLLaMA3-7B~\cite{zhang2025videollama} achieve only 24.65\% and 26.38\% accuracy respectively—barely above random chance.
 In comparison, larger open-source models reach at least 33\% accuracy, suggesting that scale contributes to more effective representation and complex activity analysis.